Court vacates Michael Skakel's murder conviction and orders a new trial

 (CNN)The Connecticut Supreme Court has vacated Michael Skakel's conviction in a decades-old murder case and ordered a new trial.

-The ruling is the latest in a long legal battle waged by Skakel, 57, the nephew of Robert and Ethel Kennedy, who was accused of brutally killing a teenaged girl in 1975.

-He served about half of a 20-year sentence but was freed on bond in 2013, when the courts first ordered a new trial.
+Skakel, the 57-year-old nephew of Robert and Ethel Kennedy, served about half of a 20-year sentence in the 1975 killing of teenager Martha Moxley.
+He's been out of prison since 2013, when the courts first ordered a new trial.

 Prosecutors can choose to retry Skakel, according to the decision, but the defense would now have the benefit of that alibi testimony.
 The prosecutor's office was not immediately available for comment.

-Authorities said Skakel was 15 when he killed his neighbor Martha Moxley, also 15.
+Prosecutors said Skakel was 15 when he killed his neighbor Martha Moxley, also 15.

 Her body was found in October 1975 after a night of partying with Skakel, his older brother Tommy and other teenagers in an affluent gated community in Greenwich, Connecticut.
 Authorities said she was bludgeoned and stabbed to death; a broken golf club was found near her body.

-Note: Correction: A previous version of this article incorrectly spelled the name of Martha Moxley's mother.